awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 + [Step 4: Test the setup](#notification-walkthrough-1-test)

 ## Walkthrough summary<a name="notification-walkthrough-summary"></a>

+This walkhrough helps you do the following:
 + Publish events of the `s3:ObjectCreated:*` type to an Amazon SQS queue\.
 + Publish events of the `s3:ReducedRedundancyLostObject` type to an Amazon SNS topic\.

-For information about notification configuration, see [Configuring Amazon S3 event notifications](NotificationHowTo.md)\.
+For information about notification configuration, see [Enabling event notifications](how-to-enable-disable-notification-intro.md)\.

 You can do all these steps using the console, without writing any code\.
 In addition, code examples using AWS SDKs for Java and \.NET are also provided to help you add notification configurations programmatically\.

-You can do the following with this walkthrough:
+The procedure includes the following steps:

 1. Create an Amazon SQS queue\.